Veterans Day

 Regrets

-If you haven’t been to Washington, DC, and toured the memorials you should go.
-Everyone should go.
-I’ve only been to Washington that one time, but I sincerely regret that I did not pursue getting Daddy on one of those honor flights before it was too late.
+If you’ve never been to Washington, DC, to visit the memorials, you absolutely should.
+It’s an experience everyone should have.
+I’ve only been once, but I deeply regret not arranging for my dad to go on one of those Honor Flights before it was too late.

-The National World War II Memorial honors the 16 million people who served as part of the American armed forces during World War II, including more than 400,000 who gave the ultimate sacrifice for their country.
+The National World War II Memorial pays tribute to the 16 million Americans who served in the armed forces during World War II, including the over 400,000 who made the ultimate sacrifice for their country.

 Engraving around the base of a flagpole: AMERICANS CAME TO LIBERATE, NOT TO CONQUER, TO RESTORE FREEDOM AND TO END TYRANNY